Blue-Marvel/Blue-Marvel/README.md

   <br />
 </p>

 Mobile Software Developer with expertise in crossplatform development.
-Expertise in Flutter and React Native
+Expertise in Flutter and Android(Kotlin)

 - 🌱 I’m currently learning everything I can find about Flutter 💙, the learning never stops!
 - 💬 Ask me about anything Flutter 💙